 Review the applicable regulations and guidance listed in the reference section.

-Complete the Web-based training modules on the allegation process that TMS.
+Complete the Web-based training modules on the allegation process that are in TMS.
 There are at least two courses that must be completed.
 These courses are titled: “Allegations Process” and “Allegations Intake and Routing.”
-Individuals who are assigned to a egional office, may also have to take focused allegation training that was developed based, in part, upon lessons-learned.
+Individuals who are assigned to a regional office, may also have to take focused allegation training that was developed based, in part, upon lessons-learned.
 If you are assigned to a Regional office consult your supervisor for details regarding the need to complete such training.

 Review the applicable regional or office guidance for allegations.